 MGM would later turn around and sue Disney over the agreement, but it was too late.
 The Disney-MGM Studios theme park opened May 1, 1989 as Walt Disney World’s third gate.
 (Interestingly, MGM would go on to build its own movie-themed amusement park, MGM Grand Adventures, at their MGM Grand hotel and casino in Las Vegas in 1993.
 Almost unbelievably, Disney would countersue MGM, claiming that by using their own name in association with their Las Vegas theme park, MGM violated Disney’s worldwide, global rights to use “MGM” in association with theme parks and risked harming Disney’s reputation!)

-- "...a place where illusion and reality are fused by technological magic..."
 First and foremost, Eisner had “borrowed” Universal’s behind-the-scenes studio tram tour concept to fuel a two-hour tram-and-walking tour experience that took guests through the real production facilities, costuming shops, and special effects departments that made the actual, working movie studio run.
-(To see how Eisner's plan derailed, you need only pick-up the Studios' story in the complimentary in-depth Disaster File: Backstage Studio Tour.)
+(To see how Eisner's plan derailed, you need only pick-up the Studios' story in the complementary in-depth Disaster File: Backstage Studio Tour.)

 And that’s where our story really picks up… because like Cinderella Castle at the end of Main Street, the Studios’ Hollywood Blvd. ends at the towering, beautiful, magnificent park icon: an astounding recreation of Hollywood’s Chinese Theater.
 And inside that would-be park icon was the epic dark ride through the movies that would’ve and could’ve felt right at home among Epcot’s best… a ride that expertly fused the park's "behind-the-scenes" mantra with a celebration of Hollywood's best.